Preservation & Environment

 Learn More

-Today, the Herreshoff Marine Museum includes the museum facility, the Herreshoff family's old home, six of the company's former buildings, and a significant portion of the company's waterfront.
-The Museum currently displays more than 60 impressive boats, ranging in size from 8.5 feet to 75 feet.
-The interiors of these boats have been restored to their original design and integrity for visitors to experience what it was like to experience these historic vehicles at the time of their creation.
-Additionally, the Museum includes a collection of 500 models, hundreds of artifacts, and fluctuating exhibitions.
-The Museum preserves and illuminates the long-lasting Herreshoff legacy through this unique range of boats and important memorabilia.
-Much more than just a museum, though.
-The underlying intent of the Museum is to present the creative and mechanical ingenuity of its founders and, hopefully, inspire the next generation of inventors.
+Today, the Herreshoff Marine Museum includes the museum facility, the family's old home, several of the company's former buildings, and a significant portion of its waterfront.
+The museum displays more than 60 boats, ranging in size from 8.5 feet to 75 feet, and their interiors have been restored to their original design.
+Additionally, the museum features 500 models and hundreds of artifacts.
+Through its impressive collection, the museum seeks to illuminate the creative and mechanical ingenuity of its founders and inspire the next generation of inventors.

 General Operating Support